Tensions rise in water battle along Oregon-California line

 The competing demands over a vanishing natural resource foreshadow a difficult and tense summer in a region where farmers, conservationists and tribes have engaged in years of legal battles over who has greater rights to an ever-dwindling water supply.
 Two of the tribes, the Klamath and Yurok, hold treaties guaranteeing the protection of their fisheries.

-The last — and only — time that water was completely shut down for irrigators, in 2001, some family farms went out of business and a “bucket brigade” protest attracted 15,000 people who scooped water from the Klamath River and passed it, hand over hand, to a parched irrigation canal.
+The last — and only — time that water was cut off for irrigators, in 2001, some family farms went out of business and a “bucket brigade” protest attracted 15,000 people who scooped water from the Klamath River and passed it, hand over hand, to a parched irrigation canal.
 The farmers-vs.-fish debate became a touchstone for Republicans who used the crisis to take aim at the Endangered Species Act, with one GOP lawmaker calling the irrigation shutoff a “poster child” for why changes were needed.

+Tribes, for their part, say the fish are intertwined with their existence going back millennia.
+The Klamath believe the sucker fish — the first fish to return to the river after the winter — were created to provide for and sustain their people.
+Further downstream, the Yurok define the seasons by the fish runs.

+“Some people say that because of those fish, our people are still here,” Don Gentry, chairman of the Klamath Tribes, said of the sucker fish.
+“They’re the canary in the coal mine.
+If they die out, it shows you that something is going very wrong here in the Basin.”

 This season, amid a pandemic and an ever-deeper partisan divide, some in the region fear what’s to come.